Hard Palate Cancer

 Being older male

-Hard palate cancers are more common among elderly people, especially after the fifth decade.
+Hard palate cancers are more common among older people, especially after the fifth decade.
 People with hard palate cancer are mostly men.

 Other risk factors